 The activities promote speaking and listening skills, provide a wealth of opportunities for problem-solving, using and applying maths and collaborative learning, with clear links to 'assessment for learning' opportunities to be used for a lesson starter, plenary or a whole lesson.

 The activities can be done in small focus groups or as a whole class and although they are designed for the outdoors and need space, they can be done wherever space is available.

 The ideas are easily adapted and before long you (and your class) will be able to use the techniques and invent new activities to make learning memorable!

-If you’re looking for more curriculum ideas linked to Taking Maths Outdoors join the National Curriculum Outdoors Facebook groups and benefit from free postage in the UK.
+If you’re looking for more curriculum ideas linked to Taking Maths Outdoors, join the Taking Maths Outdoors and National Curriculum Outdoors Facebook groups and benefit from free postage in the UK.

 * The Revised and Expanded Book of Raccoon Circles by Jim Cain and Tom Smith (Kendall / Hunt Publishers 2007)